$99 if you register by January 1st $30 OFF!

-At least one electronic flash/speelight.
+Own at least one electronic flash/speedlight.
 (Many cameras have a built-in flash.
 This class is more suited to photographers who own at least one electronic flash that can be mounted on top the camera or remotely triggered.
 This includes multiple-flash triggering.)

 Flashes supporting TTL features such as Canon Speedlites, Nikon Speedlights, Yongnuo, Phottix, etc.